Peter Lawton G7IXH

 Huff & Puff overview

 The first design for the Huff & Puff stabiliser was published in 1973 by the late Klaas Spaargaren, PA0KSB.
-It was thoroughly ground-breaking and a work of originality and genius.
-However, in the early stages of an enterprise we can only "see as through a glass, darkly", and all but the most docile of VFOs were beyond the stabilising powers of this first H&P.
+However, all but the most stable of VFOs were beyond the stabilising powers of this first H&P and it was only in 1996 that Klaas described the first practical Huff and Puff circuit.

-The third advance was in 1998 when QEX magazine published my 'Fast Huff & Puff' stabiliser design (thanks to Klaas who tested and endorsed it and to Pat Hawker, who first published the circuit and an outline of its operation in 'Technical Topics', for their encouragement).
+The third step was in 1998 when QEX magazine published my article, giving details of a new design which I called the 'Fast' Huff & Puff stabiliser (thanks to Klaas who tested and endorsed it and to Pat Hawker, who first published the circuit and an outline of its operation in 'Technical Topics', for their encouragement).

-A brief explanation of how the "fast" H&P works is as follows...
+A brief description of the fast H&P is as follows...

 The XOR output will be a stream of pulses (not in general a square wave), but the interesting (and useful) thing about it is that the average voltage of the output is a function of its input frequency.
 You can test this with an old-fashioned voltmeter at the XOR output which will repetitively cycle between 0 and 5 volts and back to 0 volts as you gradually and evenly increase the frequency of the input to the data latch.
 It would have to be an old fashioned voltmeter with a heavy coil and pointer in order to show the AVERAGE voltage - remember that the output from the XOR consists of a stream of pulses, so at any particular instant it will either be high (5V) or it will be low (0V).